satopian/poti-kaini-EN/README.md

 ## Required php version

 php5.5 or upper, php7.x, or php8.0.
+### [2021/06/17] v3.02.0 lot.210617
+- Addressed an issue where the Chicken Paint screen would be selected.
+- Prevents returning to the previous screen with Windows ink and two-finger gestures when drawing with PaintBBS NEO and shi-Painter.
+- Changed CSS switching to pull-down menu method.

 ### [2021/06/05] v3.01.9 lot.210605
 - Updated to the latest version of "ChickenPaint".